tunapanda/pandacracy/README.md

 We see 3 primary functions of our team:

-1. **Teaching and learning.** This is who we are.
+1. **Training and learning.** This is who we are.
 We run a training facility in the outskirts of Kibera, a large Nairobi informal settlement.
 Training and school operations are now largely performed by graduates of our 3-month basic training program and the 25 young people who are accepted into a cohort pay no fees and even receive a small stipend to take part.
-2. **Producing and distributing.** This is how we send [energy](http://organizationalphysics.com/2012/02/20/the-universal-success-formula/) out into the world.
+2. **Powering and partnering.** This is how we send [energy](http://organizationalphysics.com/2012/02/20/the-universal-success-formula/) out into the world.
 We buid open source software and create open learning resources that digitize and extend our core training so that other individuals, groups, and organizations can copy our model and help improve on it.
-3. **Selling and earning.** This brings energy in so we can keep being who we are.
-We perform services for clients and (try to) convince people to support what we're doing.
+3. **Producing and selling.** We provide a range of digital services to clients.
+This brings energy in so we can keep being who we are.
 In order to maintain our reputation we have to execute well on work for clients by performing work creating curricula, digitizing materials, building software, peforming research using human centered design (HCD) methodologies, and consulting for others who wish to copy/modify our model.

 In order to accomplish this we divide our organization into various **circles**, which operate semi-autonomously, some of which are connected through "strategic grouping."